Clinical Lab Worker Shortage: Addressing the Gap

 Despite the fact that the shortage of lab personnel has been a growing problem for decades, there has been a steady decrease in the number of medical laboratory science (MLS) and medical laboratory technician (MLT) programs in the U.S. since 1990.

 In the year 2000, there were 263 MLS programs and 248 MLT programs.
-By 2017, there were 234 and 244, respectively.
-This number has held relatively steady since then with 243 MLS and 238 MLT programs in 2022.
-Zooming out to look at a wider timespan, there has been a total decrease in the number of accredited training programs of nearly 25 percent between 1990 and 2018, the most recent data available.
+Currently, there are 256 MLS and 244 MLT programs in 2025.
+Zooming out to look at a wider timespan, there has been a decrease in the number of accredited training programs between 1990 and 2025, according to the most recent data available.

 This has obviously contributed to the shortage of qualified workers in the job market.
 Considering the long-known deficit, why would universities eliminate medical laboratory programs?
 Cremeans weighed in: “Basically, they are expensive to offer, so when it comes to cuts and looking at budgets … some of those cuts have been made based on how much it costs to run them.
 That, and they may not have high enough enrollment numbers.”